England women's national football team records and statistics: Players to score exclusively with hat-tricks

 Danielle Carter scored in two matches for six England goals.
 (Note: All of Carter's six England goals came from two hat-tricks, in her first two games, also making her England women's only player to score consecutive hat-tricks.)

 Gemma Davison only scored in one match.
 Sources generally report that Davison scored a hat-trick, though the third of these was officially recorded as a Serbia own goal.

 Non-scoring records

-For one game in 2025, the England women's team was in the unusual position of its highest-capped non-scoring player being not only an outfield player, but a midfielder.
+For one game in 2025, the England women's team was in the unusual position of its highest-capped non-scoring player ever being not only an outfield player, but a midfielder.